turingschool/front-end-curriculum/lessons/module-1/javascript-connecting-the-data-model-to-the-dom.md

 This Array of objects is our Data Model.
 Every object represents one piece of the model that we could create a visual representation for.
-The key is that every this we ultimately _see_ on the DOM, is backed up by some piece of data in our model.
+The key is that every thing we ultimately _see_ on the DOM, is backed up by some piece of data in our model.

 <div class="call-to-action">